Subjects, domains, taxonomies and user-defined tags

 Was this helpful?

-Latin names, research subjects, domains and user-defined tags can be added and removed through a single interface.
 We base our taxonomy on the NCBI Taxonomy hierarchy.
-Our () and are ontologies developed within FAIRsharing using over 50 community-built external vocabularies.
+Our () and are ontologies developed within FAIRsharing using nearly 50 community-built external vocabularies.

 Subject in FAIRsharing describe the research scope of the resource being described.